Am deschis grupe noi Abheda Yoga Tradițională în

 it is the terrible and sudden purifying One of the World of wickedness and ignorance,

-is the Immutable One, completely immune to any disorder, interference or poison,
+he is the Immutable One, completely immune to any disturbance, interference or poison,

-it is the Cosmic Dancer and thus exists in every aspect of the manifestation,
+he is the Cosmic Dancer and thus exists in every aspect of manifestation,

-he is the Savior of the whole world,
+he is the Savior of the entire world,

 Shiva is Ananta, the one who is never born and never dies.